Brady new NFL leader in yards passing, Pats top Jets 27-13

+Rookie Sony Michel ran for a season-best 133 yards and a TD , and the Patriots had 216 yards rushing - responding well to coach Bill Belichick's challenge to his offense.

+"We talked about being consistent week in and week out," Michel said, "playing Patriots football, being physical and run the ball and throw the ball and control the line of scrimmage."

 Coming off a 34-10 loss to Tennessee two weeks ago, the Patriots avoided their second two-game losing streak of the season - something the franchise hasn't experienced since 2015.
-New England has won five straight in the series against New York and eight of the past nine.
+New England, which improved to 3-3 on the road, has won five straight in the series against New York and eight of the past nine.

 Brady got the better of McCown in this one, though, even though it took until late in the second half for the Patriots to pull away.

+"We were not great in the red area, but we made enough plays," Brady said.
+"In every area, I think we can do a better job.
+We're certainly not where we want to be and we'll keep building for it.
+Hopefully, everyone can stay healthy."

 Brady connected with Edelman for a 21-yard touchdown that put the Patriots ahead 20-13 with 1:52 left in the third quarter.
 The drive opened with a 27-yard reception by Chris Hogan, followed by a 27-yard run by James White.
-After White was stopped for no gain, Brady found a wide-open Edelman, who ran through a tackle attempt by Jamal Adams and got into the end zone.
+Brady found a wide-open Edelman, who ran through a tackle attempt by Jamal Adams and got into the end zone.

-Michel added a 1-yard touchdown run with 8:54 left, one play after a video review reversed his TD run because it was ruled his right knee was down before he reached the goal line.
+Michel added a 1-yard touchdown run with 8:54 left, one play after a video review reversed his TD run; his right knee was down before he reached the goal line.
 The score put the Patriots up 27-13 and sent many Jets fans streaming toward the exits.

 McCown was 26 of 45 for 276 yards and a touchdown to Jermaine Kearse with one interception for the Jets, who have lost five straight for the first time since the 2014 season.